Skip to content

 This is particularly useful if you process a high volume of cross-border transactions.
 Cascading your payments amongst the shifting leaderboard of PSPs will set up businesses to have the greatest chance to capture a payment - leading to the best experience for the customer.
 In regions where gateway outages are more common, in particular, re-presenting a transaction that could not be completed owing to the unavailability of the PSP, this can be a game changer for your bottom line.

-To enable cascading payments you will need to set up logic in your payment engine that tries the transactions through additional Payment Service Providers (PSPs) if a transaction fails with your primary PSP.
-This requires that you are already storing tokens from multiple PSPs for each card or that you have the ability to send the card number to a PSP.
+To enable cascading payments you will need to set up logic within your payment engine that tries the transactions through additional Payment Service Providers (PSPs) if a transaction fails with your primary PSP.
+However, for this to work correctly, you either need to store tokens from multiple PSPs for each card or the ability send the card number to a PSP.

-In either case you will need to have a PCI-compliant cardholder data environment that you host yourself or with a tokenization platform like Basis Theory.
-See more information on creating a cardholder data environment here.
+In either instance, you will need to host a cardholder data environment either within your own systems or with a tokenization platform like Basis Theory that can enable you to build a flexible payments stack.
+Learn more about what it takes to create a cardholder data environment.